donn/Oak.js/README.md

 Special thanks to [@alikhaled96](https://github.com/alikhaled96) for helping implement MIPS.

 # Requirements and Building
-TypeScript 2 or above, UglifyJS 2 or above, and a compatible version of Node.js.
-It was tested with Node v7.
+Node v12 or higher.

 If you just want to use Oak.js, it should work fine on any modern browser, bar modern versions of Internet Explorer.

 ## Getting Node
-### macOS
+### Unix
-It is recommended to use the [Homebrew package manager](https://brew.sh) first.
-Type in your terminal:

-    brew install node

-### Debian-based OSes (incl.
-Ubuntu)
 Use `tj/n` to install node.

     curl -L https://git.io/n-install | bash
+    sudo n lts

 ### Windows
-Please use Bash on Ubuntu on Windows 10 and follow the instructions for Debian-based OSes for a supported and tested workflow.
+Please use WSL2 for Windows 10 and follow the instructions for Debian-based OSes for a supported and tested workflow.

 If you do not wish to use the Linux subsystem, try first installing Node.js from [their website](http://nodejs.org/).
+This codebase uses symlinks, however, so no promises this will function.

 Like Debian-based OSes, you may need administrative privileges for this.